ciao-project/ciao/ciao-controller/README.md

 distinct tenants are also isolated from each other.
 Tenant users can access usage statistics for their tenant workloads and issue commands to manage their workloads.
-Admin users can access usage statistics for the the overall cloud infrastructure and issue commands to manage it.
+Admin users can access usage statistics for the overall cloud infrastructure and issue commands to manage it.

 When a first workload is launched for a tenant, ciao-controller automatically prepares a [CNCI